Empire Style Interior Design - Guide for Modern Homes

 -

 Gold and brass details are signature elements of Empire style.
 Seek out mirrors with gilded frames, ornate candleholders, or metallic-trimmed picture frames.
-Subtle touches work as well — even a gold-accented lamp base can elevate a side table.
+Subtle touches work as well — even a gold-accented lamp base can refine a side table.
 Focus on a few statement accents to prevent the look from becoming too overwhelming.

 -